Slovensky Kopov

 In This Article

-1. Slovensky Kopov HistorySlovensky Kopov History- Source: AKC
+1. Slovensky Kopov HistorySlovensky Kopov History- Source: AKC.org

 In 1963, the Federation Cynologique Internationale (FCI) recognized the Slovensky Kopov as a scenthound-type hunting dog.
 The Slovak Hound Breeders Club was established in Bratislava, Slovakia, in 1988.
 While the breed is extremely common in its native region, it is only now gaining recognition among dog enthusiasts in other countries.

-The Slovensky Kopov is a lively and playful dog, brimming with energy and a strong, independent spirit.
+The Slovensky Kopov is one of the dog breeds that is lively and playful, brimming with energy and a strong, independent spirit.
 He is deeply loyal and devoted to his family, often forming a special bond with the person who takes on his training and care.

 This breed is not only affectionate but also has a joyful and enthusiastic nature, making him a delightful and engaging companion.
 His playful demeanor and faithful heart ensure he brings happiness and warmth to those around him.